neuroradiology/TinyVoxel/README.md

 TinyVoxel
 =========

 A voxelrenderer made with LibGDX supporting desktop, Android and browser. iOS is untested.
+Ouya support is buggy, due to the small depth buffer.

 Everything is GLES 2.0 compatible and there are no extensions used.